 Conclusion

-The Importance of Selecting the Right Tool for the job you are about to do cannot be over emphasized as it comes with many positives.
+The Importance of selecting the Right Tool for the job you are about to do cannot be overemphasized, as it comes with many positives.
 As we mentioned earlier, using the wrong tool for the job can be deadly.
-So you need to pick which part of the divide you want to be; but for me I will recommend you always choose the right tool for the job.
+So you need to pick which part of the divide you want to be; but for me, I will recommend you always choose the right tool for the job.

 Related Posts